 Ask yourself, how are these situations helping me to fulfill my purpose and destiny?
 Am I wasting my time or investing my time by dwelling on these issues?
 Remember, time is the one commodity that you can’t reuse or get back.
 Once that time is gone, it’s gone.
 So, what’s taking up your time and not bearing any fruit or producing positive outcomes in your life right now?

 When you find yourself constantly dwelling on your problem(s) day in and day out, and it consumes your every thought, and you’re asking God to help you get through or deal with the situations you are facing.
 You need to let go and trust that everything is going to work out.
 Have complete faith and believe everything is going to work out.
 Also, you will need to change and reprogram your mind set and behavior by readjusting your focus and priorities.
-By developing new daily habits that feeds life into you it will help you change your mindset and behavior.
+By developing new daily habits that feeds life into you.
 For example, surround yourself with positive people who can pour life into and can help you get back on track.
-Also, I would highly encourage you to read or listen to positive motivational messages daily, develop short- and long-term goals, and start using your time to build yourself up and accomplish your goals!
+Also, I would l highly encourage you to read or listen to positive motivational messages daily, developing short- and long-term goals, and start using your time to build yourself up and accomplish your goals!
 Don’t waste another moment of your time on people, situations or circumstances that are out of your control and producing no fruit in your life!

-Keep in mind, the steps I am asking you to take may take you take you time to implement.
+Keep in mind, the steps I am asking you to take, may take you time to implement.
 It’s a process especially when you are changing and developing new life habits that will catapult you into the new the “you” and into your destiny!